spencerfjelstad/byte_le_royale_2021/server/server_readme.md

 ## CLIENT RUNNER

 The client runner fetches programs from the database, runs them, and stores their results in the database.

+If the client runner is interupted, the results will be removed from the database using a transaction.
+The transaction will be commited once the runner finishes the group run.

+If you get an error message like "TCP id already in use" run recover_and_end_transaction.py to rollback and end the transaction.
+Only one TCP transaction is allowed at a time, having two would be bad!

+(Note, by default no TCP transactions are allowed.
+This must be changed in postgresql.conf)

+## SET UP

+set up for the client runner is pretty simple

+1. Allow "executing files as a program" for all files in the runner folder
+2. Change database credentials
+3. Change line 121 so the game gets the correct score from the logs

+run the program! fix any errors that occur

+## UPDATING CLIENT RUNNER

+When you make changes to the game during the course of the competition, you must update the client runner!

+1. stop the client runner
+2. run python3 launcher.pyz update
+3. run ./build.sh or ./build.bat
+4. start the client runner

+That's it!

+(I'm sure I'll figure more to add here)

+## API